selosdo/computational-finance/README.md

-# Computational Finance in Python — Lecture 02 Assessment
+# Computational Finance in Python: Lecture 02 Assessment

 Three-signal long-only equity strategy on AAPL · MSFT · AMZN with the S&P 500 as a benchmark.
 Course: *Computational Finance in Python*, Universität